blekenbleu/MIDIio/README.md

       ![button event names and actions](docs/events.png)
     - this is *not* (nor can it become) a "plug and play" solution;
       configuring MIDI on Windows is [**very much DIY**](https://www.racedepartment.com/threads/simhub-plugin-s-for-output-to-midi-and-vjoy.210079/).

+For testing, [this ShakeIt profile has a custom effect](https://github.com/blekenbleu/SimHub-profiles/blob/main/Any%20Game%20-%20MIDIio_proxyLS.siprofile) with ShakeITBSV3Plugin properties from MIDI sliders.